d-krupke/cpsat-primer/building_an_optimization_api.md

         logging.error("Redis error: %s", e)
 ```

-## Config
+## Configuration

-In this section, we will set up the configuration for the optimization API.
-The
+The database and task queue require a connection to be established before they
+can be used.
+We provide `get_db_connection` and `get_task_queue` functions in
+the `config.py` file for three primary reasons:

-configuration will ensure that the database and the task queue are properly set
+- To ensure that the database and task queue are properly set up with the
-up, allowing the rest of the code to remain unaware of the specific connection
-details.
-This separation of concerns enhances maintainability and modularity.

-### Implementation of the Configuration File

-The `config.py` file contains functions to set up and provide the database
-connection and task queue.
-This centralized configuration allows the rest of the
-application to use these resources without needing to handle their
-initialization or connection details.
+  correct connection details.
+If we change the Redis host, we only need to
+  update it in one place.
+- To integrate these functions into FastAPI's dependency injection system,
+  ensuring that the database and task queue are available to the API endpoints
+  without establishing the connection in each endpoint.
+This approach also
+  facilitates testing with a different database.
+- To allow both the FastAPI application and the workers to use the same
+  configuration functions, despite having different entry points.

 ```python
 # ./app/config.py